-Grades: Students will typically work together in teams of two.
-Each team will submit a single notebook that is your joint best effort.
-Your grade for the laboratory will be the average of the grades for the individual labs in your notebook.
+Each team will submit a single report that is your joint best effort.
+Your grade for the laboratory will be the average of the grades for the individual labs.
 The basic guidelines for lab notebooks are described in the introduction to the lab manual.
 Here is how they specifically will apply in this section: